what is paid parental leave?

 to be eligible for PPL in 2026, you must have an individual adjusted taxable income of less than $168,865 in the financial year before the date of claim or birth. there is no family income test for PPL.

-yes. the 26 weeks of PPL can be shared between both eligible parents in any combination. there is a 'use it or lose it' reserved period to encourage both parents to take time off. parents can take leave at the same time for part of the entitlement.
+yes. the total entitlement (24 weeks for 2025-26 births, 26 weeks from 1 July 2026) can be shared between both eligible parents in any combination, with reserved 'use it or lose it' weeks per parent (3 weeks for 2025-26, 4 weeks for 2026-27). parents can take leave at the same time for part of the entitlement.

 related guides and tools